felixfbecker/vscode-php-intellisense/README.md

 ```
 The last command will open the folder in VS Code.
 Hit `F5` to launch an Extension Development Host with the extension.
 For working on the language server, the easiest way is to replace the language server installation from composer in `vendor/felixfbecker/language-server` with a symlink to your local clone.

-## Contributing

-This is just the VS Code extension that spawns the actual language server.
-The language server itself is implemented purely in PHP [in its own repository](https://github.com/felixfbecker/php-language-server).